Salvoxia/graphite-smart-exporter/README.md

 # Graphite S.M.A.R.T.
 Exporter

-_Monitors drive's S.M.A.R.T. attributes and periodically sends them to a Graphite compatible server as tagged metrics_
+_Monitors drive S.M.A.R.T. attributes and periodically sends them to a Graphite compatible server as tagged metrics_

 This script was conceived to be an addon to [TrueNAS's](https://www.truenas.com/) own metrics system using [Graphite](https://graphiteapp.org/).
 The goal of this script was to run out-of-the-box on a TrueNAS SCALE and provide detailed S.M.A.R.T. metrics for all S.M.A.R.T. capable devices in the system.